mooseyscountrygarden.com » Garden Tour » Apple Tree Gardens« Orange Daylilies | Nicotiana And Japanese Iris »

 My newer hybrids are planted in the Roses and Perennials Garden, by the woodshed.
 They, too, have a rose to provide flower company, if not support.

-And I've learned to take basal cuttings of Delphiniums in early spring, to increase my stock.
+Lots of new plants self-seed nearby, and I've tried to transplant them into close clumps.
+And I've learned to take basal cuttings in early spring, to further increase my stock.
 All I need mow is to control the wind...

 Looking back, I took things so seriously in my early gardening days.
 Things have certainly changed - for the better, I think!